Locations:

 8. Weigh yourself every week

 To keep your weight from creeping up on you, set a weekly maintenance or loss goal for yourself, write it down and check yourself against that goal.
-Weigh yourself each week on the same day and at the same time – and wearing the same amount of clothing for consistency.
-It’s important to be mindful of clothes fitting and scale measure.
+Weigh yourself each week on the same day and at the same time — and wear the same amount of clothing for consistency.

-Team up with your doctor or dietitian to create meal plans so you can reach your weight loss goals faster and in the healthiest way possible.
+Team up with a doctor or dietitian to create meal plans so you can reach your weight loss goals faster and in the healthiest way possible.

 9. Start off your day with a healthy breakfast